FILTERS

 Giving

-It may not be long before you start thinking about giving away your spouse’s possessions, making charitable gifts or sharing benefits you receive with other family members.
+It may not be long before you start thinking about giving away your spouse’s possessions, making charitable gifts, or sharing benefits you receive with other family members.
 However, these are not decisions to be made lightly.
-The best idea is to wait until you have a clear overview of the estate and your own future needs, and you are better prepared emotionally to make major decisions.
+The best idea is to wait until you have a clear understanding of the estate and your own future needs, and you are better prepared emotionally to make major decisions.

 Long-Term Financial Needs